From manually tracking their matters to a central cloud based legal software

 “There’s always a lot of work coming in from all of those different divisions,” Mr. Koss said.
 “We have a lot of different types of work coming into us.”

-This approach was problematic for several reasons.
+This old matter management approach was problematic for several reasons.
 By relying on paper lists and institutional memory, team members had no visibility into one another’s projects, and they lacked a failsafe for deadlines.
 It was challenging to track how much time was spent on specific tasks or areas.

 Moreover, as a governmental entity, the City was responsible for a significant amount of reporting, including quarterly reports to the City Manager.

-The City wanted a central repository where lawyers and administrators could track their work consistently, with visibility into projects across the Legal Department.
+The City wanted a central legal matter management system where in-house lawyers and administrators could track their work consistently, with visibility into projects across the Legal Department.

 Additionally, given the Legal Department’s demanding reporting requirements, the team wanted a legal analytics software solution that could simplify and automate its deliverables.

-The Legal Department chose a modern matter management software and implemented the software throughout the civil division.
+The Legal Department chose a modern matter management software and implemented the solution throughout the civil division.